-- Settlements of Enforcement matters shall be public, and we should not agree to retrain from publicizing revolutions of matters. - Defendants shall not dictate any terms regarding the timing of timing or the Bureau's publicity of matters.
-We will not negotiate the language in a complaint or any press release regarding the filling of a complaint or settlement. - Similar conduct with similar consumer impact shall be tricind consistently, regardless of whether the actor is a DI or non-DI. - Settlements shall seek to increase specific door zeroe, "eneral deterrence, and consumer education to varying degrees depending on the circum/lanum the individual matter. - Sentlements shall be consistent with con-spreas principles of transparency, accountability (of the Bureau and our regulated entities) and fairne. - To the extent practicable a sett1 on a should contain real correspondes to a settling party for future non-compliance or recie y [m.] - 8) To the extent practicable of theorems should have sufficient impact that defendants do not treat them as "a cost of deging to special".
-Settlements should therefore take into account the true inspact on the settling plats.
-Visioning the factors so consider is whether a defendant will seek, reimbursement from insurance or other sources to pay for the costs imposed by the settlement, or whether the defend for y is platen a tax benefit as a result of the settlement structure. - Absent specific amounted, to the extent practicable Enforcement should seek to avoid bollow? sentence occurs has hape judgments from burkingst actors that we have no intention or abstract excendibit. - In case and significant settlements we should consider puring consumer and industry education with the settlement to amplify the message of the case, educate the public, and enhance visibility of the Bareau.
+MEMORANDUM TO: Senior Enforcement Team SUBJE CT: Settlement Principles (REVISED August 7, 2012) the resol See of Enforcement can benefit from creating and consistently following seriement principles in button of matters.
+These principles are guidelines, and any individual months may be may not a particular matter.
+Basic Se enterness Principles Settlements of Enforcement matters shall be public, and we should not agree to refrain from publiciting resolutions of matters. - 20 Defendents shall not dictate any terms regarding the timing of lising or the Bureau's publicity of matters.
+We will not negotiate the language in a compliant or any press release regarding the filing of a compliant or settlement.
+Similar conduct with similar consumer impact shafter ticked consistently, regardless of whether the actor is a DI or non-DI.
+Settlements shall seek to increase specific deer rener, general deterrence, and consumer education to varying degrees depending on the cincum and the individual matter.
+Sentements shall be consistent with consignear principles of transparency, accountability (of the Bureau and our regulated entities) and farmers 8 To the estant practicable a setting party for future non-compliance or recal sym To the extent practicable a theorems should have sufficient impact that defendants do not treat them as "a cost of deing to spece."
+Settlements should therefore take into account the trae impact on the senting part.
+Among the factors to consider is whether a defendant will seek reimbursement from increasing or other sources to pay for the costs imposed by the settlement, or whether the defend or via thain a tax benefit as a result of the settlement structure.
+1.55 Absent specific immuniances, to the estent practicable Enforcement should seek to avoid "hollow" servicements, each as huge judgments from bunkrupt actors that we have no intension or ability toget [ct.] \cap